#

 Manufacturing, healthcare, data centres, retail, hospitality, and agriculture sectors gain the most significant advantages from commercial battery storage due to their high energy demands, critical power requirements, and substantial demand charges.
 These industries typically see the fastest return on investment from battery storage implementations.

-Retail operations benefit from load shifting during high-traffic periods and backup power for refrigeration systems.
+Retail operations benefit from load shifting during high-traffic periods and backup power for refrigeration systems, where an outage can result in significant stock losses.
 Hotels and hospitality businesses use battery storage to manage air conditioning loads and ensure guest comfort during peak periods.
 Agricultural operations benefit from powering irrigation systems, cold storage facilities, and processing equipment when grid power is expensive or unavailable.

-Electric vehicle charging facilities represent a growing application, where batteries enable fast charging capabilities even with limited grid connections.
-Construction sites and temporary installations use mobile battery systems to replace diesel generators, reducing emissions and noise whilst providing reliable power for tools and equipment.
+Electric vehicle charging facilities represent a rapidly growing commercial application, where batteries enable fast charging capabilities even where grid connection capacity is limited — avoiding expensive infrastructure upgrades.
+Construction sites and temporary installations use mobile battery systems to replace diesel generators, reducing emissions and noise while providing reliable power for tools and equipment.

 What should businesses consider when implementing battery energy storage systems?